Audio letter

 An audio letter is an audio recording sent by postal mail to a recipient.
 The practice was more common when charges for long-distance telephone services were higher and before the widespread use of the Internet.

 Discovered audio recordings offer a unique perspective into that time period and have often been used to present historical context in modern-day radio and television programs.

+An audio letter is an audio recording sent by postal mail to a recipient.
+The practice was more common when charges for long-distance telephone services were higher and before the widespread use of the Internet.

+Discovered audio recordings offer a unique perspective into that time period and have often been used to present historical context in modern-day radio and television programs.

 Media

 Media used in recording audio letters include: